DuxburyRoboticsAdmin/FRC4908-Website/README.md

 Make sure PhP 4.x is installed

-Run on Apache (server runs in Linux environment, should be irrelevant)

-Can use ```php -S localhost:80``` to run if you would wish to.
+The live server uses Apache, PhP and MYSQL.
+You don't need to run the website like this.
+In development we run the website using IntelilJ's built-in service or with ```php -S localhost:80```.
+Really, any web server/service will do.

 ### Branches ###
--*Master* - the main website

--*Administration* - admin.duxrobo4908.com

--*blog* - WP Install
+- *Master* - the live website.
+This is what's avalible to the public.

+- *dev* - Dev branch is for development stuff and things that are a work in progress.

+- *admin* - This is where the administration related stuff will now be heald.

 ### Contribution guidelines ###

-Please, for the love of god (BRENDAN) make pulls unless I tell not to.
+Please, for the love of god, make pull requests or make an issue if you find one.
+Make my life easier and less email based.

+Thanks!

 ### Who do I talk to? ###

-Talk to @fredghostkyle or kyleknobloch@duxbury.k12.ma.us
+Talk to @kyleknobloch or```kyleknobloch@duxbury.k12.ma.us```